UNINETT/dataporten-apiprotector/README.md

 And initialize FeideConnectAPI using the password that was generated for trust between Feide Connect API Gatekeeper and your ExpressJS API:

-	var fc = new FeideConnectAPI({
+	var fc = new DataportenAPI({
 	    "password": "30d63d9b-3574-4832-be37-0c93121fca21"
 	});

-FeideConnectAPI comes with several middlewares.
+DataportenAPI comes with several middlewares.
 First the optional `cors()` middleware, and then the important `setup()` middleware that establish trust and parses the incoming request headers.

 A typical use is this: